PLUS-ZGIS-GeoAI/ignite-bayesian-ml/README.md

 - Make those results sense?
 - Make prediction on test data.
 - How to best visualize results?
+- How to derive adjustment values from betas?
+- Evaluate events from Mortimer
 - Think about how this should be modeled best.
 - Train and evaluate baseline model.
+- Don't forget documentation

 # TODO create full training dataset and save